Carnal Knowledge (film): Critical response

-Charles Champlin of the Los Angeles Times was less enthused, calling the film "the iciest, most merciless and most repellent major (and seriously intended) motion picture in a very long time."
+Charles Champlin of the Los Angeles Times was less enthusiastic, calling the film "the iciest, most merciless and most repellent major (and seriously intended) motion picture in a very long time."
 Champlin thought that Nicholson had "some powerful moments" but his character "is never comprehensible as anything but a clinical study, although the study offers no clues to how he got that way."
 Arthur D. Murphy of Variety called it "a rather superficial and limited probe of American male sexual hypocrisies."
 Gary Arnold of The Washington Post wrote, "I wouldn't mind having a nickel for every moviegoer who walks out of Carnal Knowledge feeling cheated and despondent.
 The basic problem with the film is that it's the artistic equivalent of the sort of thing it purports to be satirizing and abhorring: it's a cold, calculating, unfeeling view of cold, calculating, unfeeling relationships."
 Gene Siskel of the Chicago Tribune gave the film two-and-a-half stars out of four and called it "basically a one-note story ...
 The characters do not change or learn; they do not even repeat their mistakes in very interesting ways."
 Pauline Kael of The New Yorker wrote, "This movie says not merely that there are some people like these, but that this is it—that is, that this movie, in its own satirical terms, presents a more accurate view of men and women than conventional movies do.
 That may be the case, but the movie isn't convincing."

-Rotten Tomatoes retrospectively gives the film a score of 89% based on reviews from 35 critics, with an average rating of 7.70/10.
+Rotten Tomatoes retrospectively gives the film a score of 89% based on reviews from 37 critics, with an average rating of 8.30/10.
 The site's critics consensus reads: "Although it comes lopsidedly from the male gaze, Carnal Knowledge is a sexually frank and ferociously well-acted battle between the sexes."